rick/CSA/README.md

 ### "CSA" from Andrew V. Goldberg's Network Optimization Library

 This is a mirror of CSA version 1.2.
 This tooling is a solver for weighted bipartite matchings.
 It is useful for finding solutions to instances of [the Assignment Problem](https://en.wikipedia.org/wiki/Assignment_problem).
+The original code has been updated to work with modern C compilers, and additional tooling around the solver has been added.

 ### Usage